favalon/MineStory/Data Description.md

 You can directly obtain the data by the url:  http://api.minestoryboard.com/get_projects_data

 the url link data is deleted for rework.\
-the original data can find in or_data.txt.\
+the original data (json) can find in path : statistics_collection/data/movies_20200130 run statistics_collection/main.py
-Please directly use the data store in path : statistics_collection/data/movies_data

 The data is a list of dictionaries, each dictionary (*project_i*) represent a movie project in the stroy manager tool.\